guildai/guild.ai/pages/start/index.md

 ## Summary

-You used Guild AI to capture experiments for a sample training script.
+In this section, you use Guild AI to capture experiments for a sample training script.

 !!! highlights
     - Track experiments without changing your code --- simply run